labusaid/CS4348Project1/writeup.md

 ## How did you approach the project?
-I started off by trying to create the functionality of the project without any of the bus/OS features, more like how I would have organized it if I was trying to make this a practical project.
+I started off by trying to create the functionality of the project without any of the bus/OS features and instead using built in python functionality more like how I would have organized it if I was trying to make this a practical project.

 ## How did you organize the project?
 Why?
 I created a separate file for each process, while there's a lot of places that repeated code could have been cut down,